What are Stock Splits?

 The underlying principle of stock splits is based on the inherent human psychology of most investors, who find it less risky to purchase 100 shares worth $10 per share compared to 10 shares worth $100 each.
 As such, most publicly listed companies tend to split their stocks when their share price surges substantially.
 This way, they lower the share price, making it more affordable and liquid.

-How does Stock Splits Work?
+How do Stock Splits Work?

 The companies decide to split their shares to lower their trading price and bring it to a comfortable level for most investors.
 Based on the split ratio (say 2 for 1 split), each stock price drops by a certain multiple (2x).
 In such a scenario, the investors find the stock price more affordable (half as compared to the pre-split level).
 Therefore these investors are more likely to purchase the shares, which increases the shares’ liquidity.
 However, given that stock splits don’t add real value to a company’s market capitalization, the total market capitalization post-stock split remains at the same pre-split level.